 - services provided by mental health or substance use disorder providers who are not authorized under state law to practice independently, and - services received from a halfway house, therapeutic group home, boarding school or ranch. - 7.
-Room and board charges associated with substance use disorder treatment services providing less than 30 hours a week per individual of chemical dependency services, including: - group and individual counseling, - client education, and - other services specific to chemical dependency rehabilitation. - 8.
+Room and board charges associated with substance use disorder treatment services that do not provide all of the following: room and board; group, family and individual counseling; client education; other services specific to substance use disorder treatment; on-site medical/psychiatric assessment within 48 hours of admission, medical/psychiatric follow-up visits at least once per week; and nursing coverage. - 8.
 Services to assist in activities of daily living that do not seek to cure and are performed regularly as a part of a routine or schedule. - 9.
-Drugs provided or administered by a physician or other provider, except those drugs that meet the definition of "professionally administered drugs."
-Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
-Coverage for drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.
+Prescription drugs provided or administered by a physician or other provider, except those prescription drugs that meet the definition of "professionally administered prescription drugs."
+Coverage for "professionally administered prescription drugs" is as described under Professionally Administered Prescription Drugs.
+Coverage for prescription drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.